Pot Odds & Hand Probabilities

 Some players prefer to use probabilities (percentages) rather than odds.
 If that’s you, here is the formula for converting pot odds to a percentage.

 Take the amount to call and divide it by the total pot.
-The total pot would also include the amount to call.

 Image with text discussing probability versus odds in poker.